What Is an LPN/LVN?

 - Supervise nursing aides and assistants

 - Take blood pressure and conduct other basic care treatments

-- Set up, clean, and use catheter, oxygen suppliers, and other equipment
+- Set up, clean, and use catheters, oxygen suppliers, and other equipment

 Who Do LPN/LVNs Report To?

 An LPN/LVN is not an independent practitioner; they practice under the direction of a physician or Registered Nurse (RN).
 Each state has a designated Licensed Practical/Vocational Nursing Board that determines the scope of the Practical/Vocational Nursing Practice Act.
 While the LPN/LVN practices under their own license, they are still, by law, practicing under the direction of the RN, and therefore the Registered Nurse is accountable for the care delivered by the LPN/LVN regardless of whether or not the RN is in a formal supervisory position.

 Through the Nurse Practice Act, each state's Board of Nursing allows RNs to delegate tasks and to oversee assistive staff such as LPN/LVNs.
 RNs are also authorized to assess the competency of staff to ensure the tasks that are delegated will be performed in a manner that is safe for the patient.
 If an RN determines or suspects a subordinate is incompetent in an assigned task, it is the obligation and expectation that the RN will intervene and assume the responsibility of the task until other care arrangements can be made.

 The RN is also responsible to listen to and provide assistance to problem-solve concerns brought forward by the LPN/LVN.
-For example, if an LPN/LVN brings forward a question of a physician's order, the RN must properly problem-solve and clarify the order with the LPN/LVN or risk being held liable if a medical error occurs.
+For example, if an LPN/LVN brings forward a question about a physician's order, the RN must properly problem-solve and clarify the order with the LPN/LVN or risk being held liable if a medical error occurs.